zdravkov/kendo-docs/getting-started/web/appearance-styling.md

 ---
-nav_title: Kendo Widget CSS Styles
+title: Kendo Widget CSS Styles
-title: Appearance and Styling of Kendo UI HTML5 widgets
+page_title: Appearance and Styling of Kendo UI HTML5 widgets
 description: Define CSS classes of Kendo UI Widgets to change their appearance.
 Learn how to easily customize Kendo components by overriding the styling of a given widget.
 ---